Eschatologue/CM_wiki/includes/abbreviations.md

 *[Critical Hit]: Total damage roll result is doubled.

 *[Proficiency Bonus]: Additional bonus that is applied to most D20 Tests (and Saving Throw DCs).
 Scales with your total character level.

-*[Concentration Check]: Constitution Saving Throw to maintain spell's Concentration.